-During the earlier phase of developing StorIQ we undertook some research as we were trying to establish the potential ROI of making incremental improvements in VM compliance in the retail store window.
+When we first began developing StorIQ, we carried out some research to determine the potential ROI of making incremental improvements in VM compliance in store windows.

-An interesting finding from the survey was that the primary way of communicating visual merchandising compliance is via email – with as much as 70% of retailers in the UK still doing this.
-Following the use of email was VM team and Area Manager visits.
+From the survey, we discovered that the primary channel for visual merchandising compliance was email – with as many as 70% of retailers in the UK still doing this.

-Email is widely used as a form of business communication for a good reason and overall it is a highly effective tool for communicating with colleagues.
-We would certainly not argue with that.
+Email is a highly effective tool for communicating with colleagues.
+We can’t argue with that.
 But we do have to ask:

-Is email is the best tool for ensuring and enabling VM compliance across a retail estate?
+Is email is the best tool for ensuring VM compliance across a retail estate?

 Not convinced yet?

-In 2013 an in-depth survey was conducted by Retail Info Systems in the USA on “Optimizing In-Store Merchandising” and whilst the respondents were all US retailers the responses would echo those of most markets.
-In the report, one of the findings that stood out most was that nearly 54% of respondents felt that a “Disconnect between merchandising, marketing and store ops” was the key challenge they faced in ensuring VM compliance:
+In 2013 an in-depth survey was conducted by Retail Info Systems in the USA on “Optimizing In-Store Merchandising”.
+In the report, nearly 54% of respondents felt that a “Disconnect between merchandising, marketing and store ops” was the key challenge they faced in ensuring VM compliance:

 The same “Optimizing In-Store Merchandising” survey asked senior-level retail merchandisers to estimate the percentage of lost annual sales they attribute to non-compliance of in-store merchandising.
 Thirty-seven percent said that up to three percent of annual sales are lost due to non-compliance.

-That means, for a company with a £100 million in annual sales, up to £3 million is lost as a result of holes in in-store merchandising practices, and a key factor in justifying a corrective investment.
-The scariest part is that for nearly 15 percent of respondents, the percentage lost was upwards of 14 percent.
+That means, for a company with a £100 million in annual sales, up to £3 million is lost as a result of in-store merchandising practices.
+The scariest part is that nearly 15 percent of respondents thought the percentage was more than 14 percent.